krish11123/Exam-Interview/README.md

 In this module Advanced JS: Games & Visualizations a lot of different techniques were taught for us to understand multi scene programs and scored games.
 In the photo right here we have a snippet of memory card game that I made in a project.
 This was a combination of most of the things that were learned.
 ![](gamesndvis.jpg)
 8. HTML/JS: Making webpages interactive with jQuery

+In this fully completed module HTML/JS: Making webpages interactive with jQuery we learn a further understanding on how to make your webpage more interactive.
+In the photo I have a snippet of a project were I had to take a photo put two interactive objects in the objects on the screen.
+So when the screen is clicked the objects move and it creates a noise.
 ![](lbbfsaojdbvcjsdbvv.jpg)
 9. Basic Algorithm Scripting

+In this completed free code camp module I got a better understanding of the technique of breaking things down into chunks and then solving in parts.
+This was learned by using this module.
+It also helps in problem solving as with the chunks of learning.

 10. Object Oriented Programming